Eugène Criqui: World featherweight champion

 After the war he resumed boxing.
 He won the French featherweight title in 1921 and the next year won the European Boxing Union featherweight championship.
 On 2 June 1923 he beat Johnny Kilbane by a sixth-round knockout in New York City to win the world featherweight title.
 Part of the contract for this fight required that he give Johnny Dundee a shot at the title within sixty days.
 When he fought Dundee fifty-four days later (on 26 July 1923) Dundee knocked him down four times and beat him by a fifteen-round decision.
 In his next fight, Criqui injured his hand and did not fight many more fights before he retired in 1928.

 Death

 He died blind in a nursing home in 1977.
-He was inducted into the International Boxing Hall of Fame in 2005, making him the second inductee from France after Marcel Cerdan.
+He was inducted into the International Boxing Hall of Fame in 2005, making him the third inductee from France after Georges Carpentier and Marcel Cerdan.